Obscuretone/obscuretone.github.io/public/posts/en/lossy.md

 ## The Job Description Is Not The Job

-The job description is just as compressed.

-It takes a messy organizational reality and turns it into a public-facing role.
+The job description is equally compressed because it turns a messy organizational reality into a public-facing role.

 The real job may involve a legacy system nobody wants to mention, a manager trying to backfill someone irreplaceable, a team recovering from a failed migration, a product that has outgrown its architecture, or a political problem disguised as a technical one.
 Even at the aggregate level, the job ad is only a partial signal: the U.S. Bureau of Labor Statistics treats job openings and hires as distinct measures in [JOLTS](https://www.bls.gov/jlt/ "hiring, evidence, systems | BLS"), which is a polite statistical way of saying a posted opening is not the same thing as a completed job match.